Aevit/SCFeedback/README.md

 ```

 #### text
-You can change the text of the alert and the placaholder of textview just like this:
+You can change the text of the alert and the placeholder of textview just like this:

 ```
 [SCFeedbackManager sharedManager].customInfo[scInfo_drawer_title] = @"Drawer title";